 "I can't believe this, you selfish…" Anger overtook her features.
 "FRIEND Tai, that's what you are to me.
 Nothing more, nothing less.
 Can't you see that I'm happy with Matt?
 Do you even care?
 After all these years, you bring this up now?"
 Her eyes began to water as she pointed a shaky finger at his chest, "This whole day was just a setup for this wasn't it?
 I can't believe you."

-Tai, taken aback by her fiery response, attempted to tread lightly in choosing his words with caution.
+Tai, taken aback by her fiery response, cautiously chose his next words.
 "I'm sorry Sora.
 It's just, ever since that Christmas, I never received my chance."

 "Tai, what makes you think I'd ever even want to give you that chance?
 I don't love you like that.
 I love Matt.
 I'm happy with Matt."
 She picked up her purse from the bench and stood up.
 Tears now streamed down her face as she ineffectively tried to wipe them away.
 Narrowing her eyes at Tai, Sora delivered one final, damning statement.
 "At this point, I don't know if I even like you anymore."

 With that, she turned away and walked down the path heading out of the park, not bothering to take the bags from their earlier shopping trip.